zhoubowen-sky/shadowsocks-kcptun/README.md

 # shadowsocks-kcptun
-A docker image with ss-kcptun for OOXX the GFW.
+A docker image with shadowsocks-kcptun for OOXX the GFW.